 Growing old helps put you into a more reflective state of mind.
 Being the age you are, you’re now more able to give deeper thought to your life and the reasons you are here:

-- When you’re younger, it’s easy to be motivated by what other people expect of you.
+- When you’re younger, it’s easy to be motivated by what others expect of you.

 - But in your fifties and beyond, that changes.

-- You’ve probably achieved many things that were important to you during your life.
+- You’ve probably achieved many important things during your life.

 - Now it’s time to start thinking about what else you want from life — what else will fulfill your purpose?